 After a yummy lunch we drove to Sheffield Conservation Area for a hike, but again, it was quite hot!
 We walked down the trail a bit and found a great place to go for a swim, so that is just what we did!
 Since we’ve been here many times I didn’t feel like we were missing out by jumping in for a swim but I would definitely recommend hiking one of the loops here or at the L&A Dark Sky Viewing Area if it’s your first visit.
 This park is located in the Canadian Shield and has beautiful lookouts, terrain and a perfect lake for swimming or floating.

 After we took a dip in Little Mellon Lake we made our way over to Flinton Conservation Area.
 This park has a short trail leading you to a picnic site and a waterfall.
 Brandon and I are quite adventurous and experienced but if you aren’t used to hiking on difficult terrain then I wouldn’t recommend following the trail to the end!
 Don’t worry though, you can happily enjoy the waterfall from the top of the trail as well.
-If you would like to stay in the area a little longer, you can also check out the new L&A Forest Trails just down the road.
-There are 10 kilometres of trail to explore.

 After we took in the company of the beautiful waterfall we went to Northbrook to eat dinner at Addison’s Restaurant.
 I ordered the chicken Florentine with feta and mashed potatoes, and was very impressed!
 The patio is brand new, and the staff and food were great.